geonetwork/geonetwork-ui/docs/apps/editor.md

 - Create, duplicate and delete records
 - Import remote records using a URL
 - Keep a draft while editing a record, with the ability to rollback to the published version and discard changes
+- A simplified "light" edition page, used by other applications (e.g. the Datahub for reuses) to let users edit a record without the full editor interface

 ## Run & deploy